Anne Hathaway

 A Still from 'Brokeback Mountain'

-It was precisely through her inaugural mature role in "Brokeback Mountain" that Anne Hathaway gained recognition as a sufficiently nuanced actress, earning her the opportunity to partake in one of her iconic performances in the comedic drama "The Devil Wears Prada" (2006), alongside her idol, the illustrious Meryl Streep.
+It was through her first mature role in "Brokeback Mountain" that Anne Hathaway proved herself as a sophisticated actress, earning the chance to deliver one of her most iconic performances in the comedy-drama "The Devil Wears Prada" (2006), alongside her idol, the legendary Meryl Streep.

 A Still from 'The Devil Wears Prada'